 In 2011, one-third of Utah's workforce was reported to be bilingual, developed through a program of acquisition of second languages beginning in elementary school.

-A 2012 study found that the proportion of winter (January–March) precipitation falling as snow has decreased by nine percent during the last half century.
+A 2012 study found that the proportion of winter precipitation falling as snow in Utah had decreased by nine percent during the last half century, due to increased rainfall and decreased snowfall.
+Observed snow depth across Utah has decreased and is accompanied by consistent decreases in snow cover and surface albedo.

-According to the Bureau of Economic Analysis, the gross state product of Utah in 2012 was US$130.5 billion, and the per capita personal income was $45,700.
+According to the Bureau of Economic Analysis, the gross state product of Utah in 2012 was US$130.5 billion.

 According to the Gallup-Healthways Global Well-Being Index as of 2012, Utahns ranked fourth in overall well-being in the United States.